Nissan Frontier years to avoid — most common problems

 The model years most affected by this issue are 1998 to 2001.
 The 2002 to 2012 models were not much better as they also suffered the same problem, albeit less significantly.

 Drivers have complained of the brake system on the Nissan Frontier feeling soft and spongy instead of firm.
 Reports also reached the National Highway Traffic Safety Administration (NHTSA) about excess rust in the braking system.
+This matter can also affect the braking pressure and cause the problem of the brake pedal going to the floor without proper braking power.

 The soft and rusting brakes pose a severe problem regarding safety for drivers and occupants of the vehicle.
 It is best to avoid older versions of the Frontier for this reason and your protection.